 Drinking Water and Wastewater Infrastructure Act of 2021

-The Drinking Water and Wastewater Infrastructure Act of 2021 (DWWIA) recently passed the U.S. Senate with bipartisan support.
+Somewhat umbrellaed under the Bipartisan Infrastructure Law is the Drinking Water and Wastewater Infrastructure Act of 2021 (DWWIA), which was passed in the U.S. Senate with bipartisan support.
 The bill aims at upgrading aging water infrastructure and would provide $35 billion for water resource development projects.
 It would bolster funding into federal water infrastructure programs that already exist, as well as funnel money into the creation of new ones.
 The act would reauthorize funding into programs that would upgrade sewer and stormwater systems, eliminate lead in drinking water, assist small and disadvantaged communities, and much more.

 Lead and Copper Rule